rubenodamo/uav-hyper-heuristic/README.md

 - **Daviss Hill Climbing**: Local search heuristic similar to Davis’s Bit Hill Climbing using adjacent swaps.
 - **Partially Mapped Crossover (PMX)**: Crossover heuristic combining two parent solutions to create a child solution.
 - **Cycle Crossover (CX)**: Crossover heuristic based on the cycle crossover method.
-- **Steepest Descent Hill Climbing**: Local search heuristic that always moves to the best neighboring solution.
+- **Steepest Descent Hill Climbing**: Local search heuristic that always moves to the best neighbouring solution.

 ## Selection Hyper-Heuristics
 ### SR_IE_HH.java
 This hyper-heuristic uses a Selection and Replacement (SR) strategy combined with an Iterated Improvement (IE) approach to select and apply low-level heuristics.

 ### APCF_NW_HH.java
 This hyper-heuristic implements an Adaptive Choice Function (Non-Worsening) strategy.
-It combines heuristic performance ranking and elapsed time since last application to intelligently choose and apply low-level heuristics for optimizing solutions.
+It combines heuristic performance ranking and elapsed time since last application to intelligently choose and apply low-level heuristics for optimising solutions.

 ## Setup and Running the Project